stoph/latin-lunch/README.md

 # Charlotte Latin Lower School lunch
-Alexa skill to get the daily lounch menu
+Alexa skill to get the daily lunch menu

 (Very much a work in progress to learn how to build an Alexa skill)